 2019 was so far, once again, volatile, yet full of opportunities.

-Here we will summarize the key elements that emerged in the first half of the year.
-Periodically, making a checkup of the state of the crypto space gives you the chance to understand better what happened in the recent past, and that helps to predict where we are heading from here.
+Here we will summarize the key lessons from the first half of the year.
+A better understanding of what happened in the recent past helps to predict where we are heading from here.

-Let’s start from analyzing how the relationship between the aggregate market capitalization of Altcoins and the BTC dominance evolved in the past months.
-To clarify, when the Bitcoin dominance increases, it means that the Altcoins are underperforming BTC.
+Let’s start by analyzing how the relationship between the aggregate market capitalization of Altcoins and the BTC dominance evolved over the past months.
+To clarify, when Bitcoin dominance increases, it means that Altcoins are underperforming BTC.

 1) In the first three months of the year, the broad Altcoin market moved higher, slightly overperforming Bitcoin.
 It was an early signal that something was brewing and the bear market was shifting.
 As we can see, BTC dominance was moving lower.

 2) In April, the massive 20% price spike of Bitcoin revamped the crypto space.
-The most of the funds flew into BTC, its dominance increases but Altcoins manage to grow in price at least in USD terms.
+Most of the funds went into BTC, its dominance increased but Altcoins managed to grow in price at least in USD terms.

 3) At the end of June, Bitcoin’s price peaked and entered a phase of consolidation (very likely).
 The uncertainty of the direction of the next big move added significant pressure on the prices of Altcoins.
 BTC dominance kept trending higher.

 July 2017 actually marked a very import moment in the last Bull run.
-After a period of consolidation when Alts underperformed BTC, similarly to the current days, Bitcoin price dipped, and Altcoins caught up with previous losses.
+After a period of consolidation, when Alts underperformed BTC, similarly to the current days, Bitcoin’s price dipped, and Altcoins caught up with previous losses.
 The following new price leg-up shot directly to new all-time highs.

 It’s important to stress that uptrends starting from long periods of consolidations could be particularly powerful.
 The break out from the range provides confidence and optimism among traders and investors.
 Those that sold during the consolidation are tempted to buy back at higher prices, and this is a further buying catalyst.